South Pasadena, California: Interstate 710 extension

 In May 2017, the MTA board voted unanimously to withdraw its support for the 710 tunnel proposal, and to reallocate all funding previously earmarked for it to surface street and other improvements, effectively killing the project for the foreseeable future.
 Subsequently, Assemblyman Chris Holden, along with State Senator Anthony Portantino, proposed similar bills effectively deleting the uncompleted portion from the Highway grid.
-Both bills were passed and signed by governor Gavin Newsom and the deletion will take effect January 1, 2024.
+Both bills were passed and signed by governor Gavin Newsom and the deletion took effect on January 1, 2024.

-Fake housing plans

-When South Pasadena was prompted by the state of California to submit plans on how the locality would increase new housing to meet growing housing demands, the city submitted fake housing plans, which included proposals to build housing on plots of land where the city had no intent to build housing.
-These plots included the locations of City Hall, fire stations and police stations.

 Geography

-South Pasadena is located at the western end of the San Gabriel Valley, north of the San Rafael Hills, east of the Arroyo Seco seasonal river, and south of the separate city of Pasadena, California.
+South Pasadena is located at the western end of the San Gabriel Valley, north of El Sereno, east of the Arroyo Seco, a tributary of the Los Angeles River, and south of the separate city of Pasadena, California.
 Adjacent cities are Los Angeles to the west and south, Pasadena to the north, San Marino to the east, and Alhambra to the southeast.
 According to the United States Census Bureau, the city's total area of 3.42 sqmi, is virtually all land.
+South Pasadena is home to a small natural spring, known as Garfias spring, which has been channelized into the Arroyo Seco.